zotonic/zotonic/doc/ref/modules/mod_ssl.rst

     bought it.
 It can also be a self signed certificate, see below.

 :file:`sitename.ca.crt`
-    This is the *CA bundle* that contains root and intermediate certificate for the certificate authority that issued the :file:`sitename.crt` certificate.
+    This is the *CA bundle* that contains root and intermediate certificates for the certificate authority that issued the :file:`sitename.crt` certificate.

     The certificate authority will supply these.
 All supplied certificates are